 The construction industry is not deprived of noise.
 This can also constitute a source of hazard to some extent.

 Excessive and repetitive noise can constitute a long-term hearing problem, which can lead to countless accidents.
 Some employees have resorted to the use of earplugs to minimize the effect of noise when working, but this does not really provide total protection against hearing damage.
 The most ideal solution is for employees to be provided a complete noise risk assessment to help them identify which noise issues are very critical and which ones have a minor impact.

 Material & Manual Handling

-Construction sites cannot do without electricity and workers get exposed to the risk of electrocution on a daily basis.
+Construction sites cannot do without electricity and workers get exposed to the risk of electrocution daily.
 Most electrical hazards occur during refurbishment work on domestic and commercial buildings.
-Apart from electricians who are mostly exposed to the risk, other non electricians like joiners and plumbers who occasionally perform electrical work also stand the risk of electrocution.
+Apart from electricians who are mostly exposed to the risk, other non-electricians like joiners and plumbers who occasionally perform electrical work also stand the risk of electrocution.

 With all these challenges and potential hazards inherent in the construction industry, how best can these risks be managed?
 Managing these risks is already a challenge on its own, but the most important way to deal with it is to have a proper risk management system in place.
 This system should be able to make assessments efficiently and quickly.
 Proper employee training on safety rules will also help them avoid certain types of hazards in the construction industry.